OuOLeaf/Test-Equalization/README.md

 This feature offers an interactive graph that dynamically illustrates the relationship between the number of correctly answered questions and the abilities of respondents.

-- **Sliders for Adjustments**: Users can manipulate sliders to observe variations in these metrics across different sessions.
+- **Sliders**: Users can manipulate sliders to observe variations in these metrics across different sessions.
-- **Responsive Visualization**: The graph responds instantly to slider adjustments, providing real-time insights into the data.
+- **Visualization**: The graph responds instantly to slider adjustments, providing real-time insights into the data.

 <div align="center">
     <img src="https://github.com/OuOLeaf/Testing_Equalization/blob/main/readme-gif/Interactive_Graph.gif" alt="Interactive Graph"/>